Continuing Education Activity

 Testosterone is a 19-carbon steroid and is the most potent endogenous androgen.
 As such, it is the basis of most AAS.
 Addition of various functional groups to this basic 19-carbon structure changes androgenic, anabolic, and toxicity profiles of AAS.

-Testosterone and other AAS act to increase muscle hypertrophy through modulating androgen receptor and its interaction with co-activators.
+Testosterone and other AAS act to increase muscle hypertrophy through modulating androgen receptors and their interaction with co-activators.
 It also increased muscle hypertrophy through modulation of receptor expression through intercellular metabolism, an anti-catabolic effect, by interfering with glucocorticoid receptor expression and various genomic and non-genomic pathways that act on the central nervous system.

-Studies of long term AAS users showed an increase in muscle fiber hypertrophy.
-Both Type I and Type II had significant hypertrophy.
-Even though Type II muscle fibers compose the majority of muscle mass in power-lifters, it was Type I fibers that enlarged the most with a 33% increase in size.
-Additionally, Type II fibers require a lesser dose of testosterone 300 mg vs. 600 mg for Type I to exhibit hypertrophy.
+Studies of long-term AAS users showed an increase in muscle fiber hypertrophy.
+Both type I and type II had significant hypertrophy.
+Even though type II muscle fibers compose most muscle mass in power-lifters, it was Type I fibers that enlarged the most with a 33% increase in size.
+Additionally, type II fibers require a lesser dose of testosterone 300 mg vs. 600 mg for type I to exhibit hypertrophy.

-Short term administration of androgenic-anabolic steroids (300 mg per week for 20 weeks) increases the number of muscle satellite cells; this is thought to be because testosterone promotes satellite cell proliferation and entry into the cell cycle.
-As these cells enter the cell cycle, some daughter cells don’t differentiate and become quiescent cells.
-Other satellite cells while dividing may become new myonuclei or proceed to form new myotubules.
+Short-term administration of androgenic-anabolic steroids (300 mg per week for 20 weeks) increases the number of muscle satellite cells; this is thought to be because testosterone promotes satellite cell proliferation and entry into the cell cycle.
+As these cells enter the cell cycle, some daughter cells do not differentiate and become quiescent cells.
+Other satellite cell,s while dividing, may become new myonuclei or proceed to form new myotubules.